harrigan/curve-docs/docs/dao-ownership.rst

 1. The **Community DAO** (or just "the DAO") governs the day-to-day operation of the protocol.

     Voting is based on a user's holdings of "Vote Escrowed CRV" (veCRV). veCRV is obtained by locking CRV for up to 4 years, with 1 veCRV equal to 1 CRV locked for 4 years.
-As the lock time decreases, An account's veCRV balance decreases linearly as the time remaining until unlock decreases. veCRV is non-transferrable.
+As the lock time decreases, an account's veCRV balance decreases linearly as the time remaining until unlock decreases. veCRV is non-transferrable.

     An account must have a minimum balance of 2500 veCRV to make a DAO vote.
 Each vote lasts for one week.
 Votes cannot be executed until the entire week has passed.

     The DAO has ownership of two admin accounts:

     * The **ownership admin** controls most functionality within the protocol.
 Performing an action via the ownership admin requires a 30% quorum with 51% support.
     * The **parameter admin** has authority to modify parameters on pools, such as adjusting the amplification co-efficient.
-Performing an action via the paramater admin requries a 15% quorum with 51% support.
+Performing an action via the paramater admin requires a 15% quorum with 51% support.

 2. The **Emergency DAO** has limited authority to kill pools and gauges during extraordinary circumstances.